golanlevin/DrawingWithMachines/syllabus/60-428_syllabus_fall_2025.md

 ### Take Care of Yourself

-**Take care of yourself**.
-Please do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol in excess, getting enough sleep, and taking some time to relax.
+**Please take care of yourself**.
+I encourage you to do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol in excess, getting enough sleep, and taking some time to relax.
 This will help you achieve your goals and cope with stress.
 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, it is critically important to seek support.
-If you or someone you know is in danger of harm to self or others, call someone immediately, day or night:
+If you or someone you know is in danger of harm to self or others, please call someone immediately, day or night — such as:

 * **[Counseling and Psychological Services](http://www.cmu.edu/counseling/) (CaPS): +1-412-268-2922**
 * **[Resolve Crisis Network](https://www.upmc.com/services/behavioral-health/resolve-crisis-services) (UPMC): +1-888-796-8226**